 9 Expert Tips to Save Even More on School Uniforms

-While supermarket deals were great, many parents found additional ways to save by following these tips:
+While supermarket deals are fantastic, many parents find additional ways to save by following these tips:

 If your child’s uniform still fits by the end of July, don’t feel pressured to buy everything new.
 Spread out your purchases throughout the year, especially for non-essential items like lunch boxes or school bags.
 These often go on sale at the start of the school year in September, offering significant discounts.